ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 Finally, the `-t` flag allows you to specify an installation directory.
 This creates a new tap install in the specified directory with only the plugins required for the packages you requested.
 This could be useful, for instance, if you need to install a package which is incompatible with your current tap installation.
 It could also be combined with the `--os` and `--architecture` flags to deploy to a different machine.

-New plugins may provide their own CLI actions, thus drastically increase the number of options.
-Luckily, OpenTAP keeps track of installed plugins for you, so you can always verify available CLI actions by running `tap`.
+New plugins may provide their own CLI actions, thus increase the number of options.
+OpenTAP keeps track of installed plugins for you, so you can always verify available CLI actions by running `tap`.
 Example output for a clean install (version 9.5.1):

 ```
 > tap